slon is the daemon application that "runs" Slony-I replication. A slon instance must be run for each node in a Slony-I cluster.

 behind.

-value will lead
+The sync_interval_timeout value will lead

 to eventually generating a SYNC, even though